-One of the most luxurious tented camps in all of Africa sits on an open plain within Singita Grumeti, a 350,000-acre private reserve that is an extension of the Serengeti National Park ecosystem through which vast herds of wildebeest and zebra migrate.
-Huge, ornate tents are throwbacks to 1920s expedition style, decorated with crystal port decanters, fresh-cut flowers, oriental carpets and kilims, four-poster beds, clawed bathtubs, and wood-and-leather campaign chairs.
+One of the most luxurious tented camps in all of Africa sits on an open plain within Singita Grumeti, a 350,000-acre private reserve that adjoins the Serengeti National Park ecosystem through which vast herds of wildebeest and zebra migrate.
+Huge, ornate tents are throwbacks to 1920s expedition style, decorated with crystal port decanters, freshly-cut flowers, oriental carpets and kilims, four-poster beds, clawed bathtubs, and wood-and-leather campaign chairs.
 A personal assistant organizes game drives, horseback riding, and hot air ballooning.
-Leased by American hedge fund mogul Paul Tudor Jones, the private Singita Grumeti concession has off-road driving rights (unlike the adjacent central Serengeti National Park) and strategically placed manmade water holes that encourage resident wildlife to congregate for the camera lens.
+Leased by American hedge fund mogul Paul Tudor Jones, the private Singita Grumeti concession has off-road driving rights (unlike the Serengeti National Park) and strategically placed manmade water holes that encourage resident wildlife to congregate for the camera lens.
 Opulence and colonial-era service don’t overwhelm the experience of immersion in nature; the tents’ mesh windows allow bush noises to come through at all hours, and zebra frequently dust bathe on the red-earth tennis court.